sokra/items-store/README.md

 writeAndRead methods are preferred over write methods.

-If multiple requests are scheduled they are processed in this order: 1. create, 2. write, 3. read.
+If multiple requests are scheduled they are processed in this order: 1. create, 2. write, 3. delete, 3. read.

 **updates**